Mr. Lonely (Bobby Vinton album)

 Mr. Lonely is Bobby Vinton's tenth studio album, released in 1964.
-It was released right after the success of his fourth and final #1 US hit "Mr. Lonely," a 1962 song that was released as a single after its appearance on Bobby Vinton's Greatest Hits.
+It was released right after the success of his fourth and final No. 1 US hit "Mr. Lonely," a 1962 song that was released as a single after its appearance on Bobby Vinton's Greatest Hits.
 Cover versions on this album include "Laughing on the Outside (Crying on the Inside)" and "I'll Never Smile Again".
 After the success of the single, Vinton released Bobby Vinton Sings for Lonely Nights, an album of songs devoted to the subject of loneliness.